 Internship is a course to develop a professional ability through an appropriate learning.
 The duration of Internship is of 120 hours during summer vacation.

-Research Thesis:
+Research Project:

-Research thesis involves applications of knowledge in exploring, analyzing and solving reallife situations/problems.
+Research Project is a course involving applications of knowledge in exploring, analyzing and solving real-life situations/problems.